MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 ## Verify the service based architecture installation

-After the [!INCLUDE[prodshort](../includes/prodshort.md)] service based architecture installation is complete, verify that you can access service based architecture.
+After the Dynamics GP service based architecture installation is complete, verify that you can access service based architecture.

 These verification steps are for Windows and Mixed Mode authentication types only.
 An Organizational Account only deployment will require an application or tool that will obtain an Organizational Account user token from Azure Active Directory.